csc301-2024-s/13-Engineers-Without-Borders/README.md

 Access our Trello here: https://trello.com/b/YwVbyUKp/green-revolution  (you may need to request permission).

+We TRIED to get a workflow working to automatically test out test suite, but we just couldn't get it to work.
+Also I think it's actually faster to run the tests in the Unity editor anyway, so there really wasn't much of a point to a workflow.

 ## Coding Standards and Guidelines
 We will be adapting https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions .